nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ```
 {{< gen-cap "Code Snippet 20" "Claude Code Investigating Existing GitHub Issues" >}}

-As shown in *Code Snippet 20*, Claude Code confirmed that both issues are still valid and recommended combining the fixes with issue #4.
+We see in *Code Snippet 20* that Claude Code confirms that both issues are still valid and recommends combining the fixes with issue #4.

 ### Fixing Issues #2, #3, and #4